 When the kids were all younger, we often went on vacation for the Thanksgiving break.
 Now we generally stay home since we can’t all get away at the same time.
 So we’ve been doing Black Friday for 7 or 8 years now.
 (We even did a Target run after Thanksgiving dinner a few years ago on a family trip to Savannah).
 When I suggested maybe it’s time to stop this shopping tradition, I was definitely met with opposition!

 I usually have a hard time letting go of tradition too.
 But the reality is that our children grow, our circumstances change, and our lives march on.
-When I think about whether or not to continue a tradition I usually remind myself of things like: If I miss a tradition I stop, I can always restart it; I can modify the tradition, I don’t have to ditch it altogether; does this tradition bring joy and satisfaction?
+When I think about whether or not to continue a tradition I usually remind myself of things like If I miss a tradition I stop, I can always restart it; I can modify the tradition, I don’t have to ditch it all together; does this tradition bring joy and satisfaction?

 I’m not sure what I’m going to do about the ornaments.
 I actually already purchased this year’s ornaments last year when I came across a great clearance sale so I’ll let the idea swirl around my head until next year.